zac-perry/Greedy-and-Network-Flow-Algorithms/README.md

 Augmenting Path #0 0 -> 1 -> 3 | Flow = 10
 ```

 This is NOT correct, as, for this specific example, the flow for this path should be 5.
 But, in this case, I was selecting the cyclic edge that had 0 as the capacity, resulting in 10.
 To solve this, whenever I was calculating the minimumCapacity, I ensure I am grabbing the correct edge.
-To do this, I track the max capacity found for this edge.
+To do this, I track the max residual capacity found for this edge.
 So, if there are multiple, I only keep the valid one.
 Then, I can use this value for the minimumCapacity.
 This ensures that I am always using the edge that has the most available capacity and avoids cycles / infinite looping.

 ### References Used
 - [Huffman Coding Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding)